On deformation of perfectoid purity in Gorenstein domains: Introduction

 \section{Introduction}

-Perfectoid purity was recently introduced in \cite{BMPSTWW24} as a proposed mixed characteristic analogue of $F$-purity in prime characteristic $p>0$ and log canonicity in equal characteristic zero.
+Perfectoid purity was recently proposed in \cite{BMPSTWW24} as a mixed characteristic analogue of $F$-purity in prime characteristic $p>0$ and log canonicity in equal characteristic zero.
 A noetherian ring $R$ whose Jacobson radical contains the prime integer $p$ is said to be \emph{perfectoid pure} if there exists a pure map $R\to B$ where $B$ is a perfectoid $R$-algebra.
-It is shown in \emph{op. cit.} that this notion enjoys many of the properties that a counterpart to $F$-purity ought to, such as weak normality \cite[Corollary 4.29]{BMPSTWW24}, ascent along cyclic covers \cite[Proposition 5.8]{BMPSTWW24}, as well as inversion of adjunction type behavior \cite[Theorem 6.6]{BMPSTWW24} (albeit only under the complete intersection hypothesis).
-Yoshikawa recently discovered a similar inversion of adjunction result relating the perfectoid purity of $R$ to the quasi-$F$-splitness to $R/pR$, but still under the complete intersection hypothesis \cite[Theorem A]{Yos25}.
+It is shown in \emph{op. cit.} that this notion enjoys many of the properties that a counterpart to $F$-purity ought to, such as weak normality \cite[Corollary 4.29]{BMPSTWW24} and ascent along cyclic covers \cite[Proposition 5.8]{BMPSTWW24}.

-The primary goal of this article is to prove broader instances of deformation, allowing one to test whether a complete local domain $(R,\fm)$ of mixed characteristic $(0,p)$ is perfectoid pure by determining if $R/pR$ is $F$-pure.
-We prove this under Gorenstein hypotheses; see \cref{thm:perfd-pure-deformation} for a slightly more general statement.

-\begin{Theoremx} Let $(R,\fm,k)$ be a complete local ring of mixed characteristic $(0,p)$, and suppose that $R/pR$ is an $F$-pure Gorenstein domain.
-Then $R$ is perfectoid pure. \end{Theoremx}

-Our method of proof has some surprising features that we briefly summarize.
-We show that if $R/pR$ is $F$-pure, then $R\llbracket x\rrbracket$ contains a local subring $A$ which is a \emph{splinter} and whose completion is $R\llbracket x\rrbracket$.
-Splinters are a characteristic-independent class of singularities whose members satisfy the conclusion of the Direct Summand Theorem, prescribing that any map to a finite cover splits.
-We show that splinters are always perfectoid pure (see \cref{thm:splinter-implies-perfd-pure}), and using results from \cite{BMPSTWW24} perfectoid purity can be ascended from $A\to R\llbracket x\rrbracket$ and then descended along $R\to R\llbracket x\rrbracket$.
-A corollary of this proof strategy demonstrates that the splinter property in mixed characteristic is \emph{not} preserved under $\fm$-adic completion.

-\begin{Theoremx} There exists a local splinter $(A,\fm)$ of mixed characteristic $(0,p)$ such that the $\fm$-adic completion $\widehat{A}$ is not a splinter. \end{Theoremx}
+The goal of this article is to investigate conditions under which the property of being perfectoid pure \emph{deforms}; that is, whether a local ring $(R,\fm)$ with $p\in\fm$ is perfectoid pure provided that $R/xR$ is perfectoid pure for some nonzero divisor $x\in\fm$.
+This is settled already in some cases such as \cite[Theorem 6.6]{BMPSTWW24} and \cite[Theorem A]{Yos25} which both require the ring $R$ to be a complete intersection.
+An affirmative answer to the deformation problem is expected merely assuming that $R$ is Gorenstein in light of the analogous fact for $F$-purity \cite{Fed83}.
+We consider in this article an instance of this conjecture when the nonzero divisor is the prime integer $p$ itself. \begin{conjecture} Let $(R,\fm, k)$ be a complete local Gorenstein ring of mixed characteristic $(0,p)$.
+If $R/pR$ is an $F$-pure domain, then $R$ is perfectoid pure. \end{conjecture}